It's in the Way That You Use It

-"It's in the Way That You Use It" is a song which was written by the English rock musician Eric Clapton in collaboration with The Band's guitarist and composer Robbie Robertson, and was recorded and performed by Clapton, who released the track under licence of Warner Bros.
-Records as the second of four singles from his 1986 studio album August in March 1987.
+"It's in the Way That You Use It" is a song by the English rock musician Eric Clapton released as one of the singles from his tenth solo studio album August (1986).
+It was written by Clapton and Robbie Robertson.
 The song, which is used as the theme tune to the Martin Scorsese film The Color of Money, was produced by Clapton himself with the help of Tom Dowd, who acted as the assistant producer.
 The release sold more than 500,000 copies worldwide.

 Composition

 The song was specially written as part of the film soundtrack for the movie The Color of Money, which was directed by Martin Scorsese and starred Paul Newman and Tom Cruise as pool sharks.
 The recording first appeared as part of the film soundtrack, before it was released as a single or on Eric Clapton's 1986 studio album release.
-The British rock musician wrote "It's in the Way That You Use It" with Robbie Robertson, whose work with The Band in the 1960s encouraged Eric Clapton to get away from the long, heavy solos he was playing with Cream.
+Clapton wrote "It's in the Way That You Use It" with Robbie Robertson, whose work with The Band in the 1960s encouraged Eric Clapton to get away from the long, heavy solos he was playing with Cream.
 Robertson was in charge of the music for The Color of Money, but because he was not finished with his first solo album, his record company would not let him sing on any of the songs.
 He got around it by contributing instrumental songs to the soundtrack.
 The original song title was "The Gift".

+The collaboration between Clapton and Robertson was initiated by Scorsese, who had rejected one of Clapton's song for The Color of Money.
+Robertson was concurrently assembling material for his album Robbie Robertson and developing instrumental tracks for The Color of Money at the time and received a phone call from Clapton asking for assistance on the rejected track.
+When Clapton contacted Robertson again a few days later to check his progress, Robertson informed him that he had been placing his attention on other musical projects and that the timing was not right for him to focus on the collaboration.
+Clapton was dissatisfied with this answer and insisted on the song's completion.
+According to Robertson, Clapton was imminently expecting the birth of a new child at the time and reportedly told Robertson "don't tell me about timing" as a rebuttal to Robertson's comment.
+At the conclusion of the phone call, Robertson temporarily retreated from one of his recording session to work on a song for Clapton.
+An hour later, he called Clapton again to sing the words he wrote for "It's in the Way You Use It."